 A Room Where Living Is Easy

 The living room walls are adorned with beautiful, meaningful art.
 The photograph above the credenza is shot by Geffen's current favorite, Kayten Schmidt.
 But aside from the artwork in frames, almost every piece in this area feels like artwork, whether it's the records scattered around, the very special Mark Gonzales skateboard drawing of Jason Lee, coffee table books, objects lining the credenza and crystals on the windowsill, or even the huge plant that brings grounding and life to the room.
-Plus, the roman shades and linen drapery give the room a relaxed feel.
+Plus, the Roman shades and linen drapery from the Shade Store give the room a relaxed feel.

 A Tranquil Oasis